CSC510-GROUP-40/MovieRecommender/README.md

 5. Add a subscribe option so that users can get emails according to their profile whenever a new movie is released.
 6. Add an option for creating groups with shared watchlists.

-StreamR can also be continuously tested with GitHub Actions, keeping our codebase rock-solid! 💪
+Filmfy can also be continuously tested with GitHub Actions, keeping our codebase rock-solid! 💪

 ## Demo Video ▶️

-Get a sneak peek of StreamR in action!
+Get a sneak peek of Filmfy in action!
 Click the link to watch the demo.

 [Watch the animated video here](https://github.com/user-attachments/assets/0363fddc-0874-42bb-8e1b-e38a962394fa)

 [Watch the demo video here](https://youtu.be/sNsCvfMRBTI)

-## How StreamR Works 📱
+## How Filmfy Works 📱

-StreamR does more than just recommend movies.
+Filmfy does more than just recommend movies.
 Here’s what’s under the hood:

 - Analyzes movie characteristics like genre and user reviews to make informed suggestions.
 - Combines movie features and user preferences using machine learning for truly personalized picks.